ZhiZheng1520/Blockchain-Development/README.md

 # CarbonNex Decentralized Application (Dapp)

-Carbonnex is a carbon credit aimed at saving the environment.
+CarbonNex is a carbon credit marketplace exchange aimed at saving the environment.
 This guide will walk you through building and installing the necessary components to use CarbonNex Decentralized Application (Dapp).

 ## Build and Install